Dienogest (dye-EN-oh-jest), Estradiol Valerate (es-tra-DYE-ol VAL-er-ate)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine to treat infections (such as erythromycin, griseofulvin, ketoconazole, itraconazole, rifampicin, Ery-Tab®, Grisactin®, Grisovin®, Nizoral®, Rifadin®, Rimactane®, or Sproranox®), medicine for seizures (such as carbamazepine, felbamate, lamotrigine, oxcarbazepine, phenobarbital, phenytoin, topiramate, Dilantin®, Felbatol®, Lamictal®, Tegretol®, Topamax®, or Trileptal®), medicine to treat depression (such as nefazodone, Serzone®), medicine used to treat HIV or AIDS (such as ritonavir, saquinavir, or Norvir®), bosentan (Tracleer®), cimetidine (Tagamet®), diltiazem (Cardizem®), verapamil (Calan®, Isoptin®, Verelan®), or St. John's Wort.
+- Make sure your doctor knows if you also use medicine to treat infections (such as clarithromycin, erythromycin, griseofulvin, itraconazole, ketoconazole, rifampicin, Ery-Tab®, Grisactin®, Grisovin®, Ketek®, Nizoral®, Rifadin®, Rimactane®, or Sporanox®), medicine for seizures (such as carbamazepine, felbamate, lamotrigine, oxcarbazepine, phenobarbital, phenytoin, topiramate, Dilantin®, Felbatol®, Lamictal®, Tegretol®, Topamax®, or Trileptal®), medicine to treat depression (such as nefazodone, Serzone®), medicine used to treat HIV or AIDS (such as ritonavir, saquinavir, or Norvir®), thyroid replacement hormones (such as levothyroxine, Synthroid®), bosentan (Tracleer®), cimetidine (Tagamet®), diltiazem (Cardizem®), verapamil (Calan®, Isoptin®, Verelan®), or St John's wort.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.